NEWLY HIRED? Watch this benefits video and read about how to enroll!

 Making Changes

-Whenever you experience a life event, be sure to report it within 30 days (or 60 days for birth, adoption, or Medicaid changes) by:
+Whenever you experience a life event, be sure to report it within 30 days (or 60 days for birth, adoption, placement, or Medicaid changes).

 Your change must be consistent with the type of life event (e.g., adding a child after a birth).
 If you don’t make changes within the permitted period, your next opportunity will be during Annual Enrollment.